29988122/Fate-Grand-Order_Lua/README.md

 they really should not add extra detection method as it will only drag the game EVEN slower, let alone this script runs at human speed.)
 ```
 This script supported CN, EN, JP and TW server.
 KR server support can be added if user - you - can help us!
 Check issue forum for further info.

-Please Star our repo to encourage us if this script is useful to you : )
+Please consider Star our repo to encourage us if this script is useful to you : )

 <p align="center">
   <a href="https://imgur.com/a/c6vKI">